isomerpages/govtech-corp/pages/LAUNCH! Hackathon.md

 <div class="isomer-card">
 <div class="isomer-card-body">
 <div class="isomer-card-title">1.
 Collaborate with like-minded individuals to develop innovative solutions</div>
+<div class="isomer-card-description">Share your ideas, collaborate with others, and get valuable feedback through
+upvotes.</div>
 </div>
 </div>
 <div class="isomer-card">
 <div class="isomer-card-body">
 <div class="isomer-card-title">2.
 Work on ideas that have the potential to make a real difference</div>
+<div class="isomer-card-description">Take part in intensive workshops where GovTech engineers and data scientists
+help you turn your ideas into working prototypes.
+See your vision come to life!</div>
 </div>
 </div>
 </div>